GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

 There are many places where using promises results in cleaner, easier-to-maintain code.
 You should consider using promises in situations such as the following:

-* Any time you want to clean up your code by using a more "synchronous" invocation style.
+* Any time you want to clean up your code by using [direct style](https://en.wikipedia.org/wiki/Continuation-passing_style).
 * Where error handling would be too difficult using callbacks.
 * When you want a more condensed way to invoke several concurrent methods and gather the results into a single thread of code.